Understanding MAXREFDES117 Module: A Tiny Optical Heart-Rate Sensor

 You might already be familiar with the MAX30102, as it’s a more popular option for heart-rate/SpO2 sensing that comes as an all-in-one package.
 The other two ICs have dedicated jobs to do, making this module more versatile.

-Pinouts of the MAXREFDES117 Module
+Understanding the MAXREFDES117 Module Pinout

+The MAXREFDES117 module pinout features an unconventional four-sided design optimised for compact wearable integration.
 The pinouts are a little unusual compared to regular modules, but they really come in handy for real-time projects.
 Surprisingly, this module has pinouts on all four sides, two sides for I2C and the other two for power.
 Refer to the image below for a better understanding.

 Interfacing MAXREFDES117 Module

+The MAXREFDES117 module pinout is not breadboard-friendly by default due to its four-sided pin layout.
 By referring to the official resource site, you can get the module’s complete guide for both hardware and software aspects.

 By downloading the 19.03 MB design files, you will receive: